robert-hh/ADS1256/README.md

 ### ads1256.read_reg(reg, number=1)

 Return the content of the register(s) starting at reg.
-The number of registers is provided by number.
-The PIO version allows only number <= 4.
+The number of registers is provided by the argument `number`.
+For number == 1, a single int is returned as register value, otherwise a bytearray.

 ### ads1256()